Cristhian Eliud Ramos-Murillo vowed he'd never go back to Florida alive.

 ON THE RUN:

-Tennessee authorities knew Ramos-Murillo, a convicted felon, might be coming.
-He’d fled Florida some 12 hours earlier after a shooting that would turn out to be a homicide.
-Broward County, Fla., authorities wanted him.
+Tennessee authorities knew Ramos-Murillo, a felon whose prior convictions included hacking off the fingers of a girlfriend, might be coming.
+He’d fled Florida some 12 hours earlier after a shooting that would turn out to be a homicide in North Lauderdale, Fla.
+Broward County authorities wanted him.

 That afternoon a Georgia license plate reader had registered the Chevy crossing into Tennessee on northbound Interstate 75 in Chattanooga, TBI records show.